Siyeh Pass

 The mountain and the pass were named by George Bird Grinnell for a Blackfoot Indian by the name of "Sai-yeh," which in the Blackfeet language means Crazy Dog, or Mad Wolf.

 In September of 1926 the request was finally granted to place bells at Swiftcurrent, Piegan and Siyeh passes.
 Three years later a fourth bell was added at Scenic Point in Two Medicine.
 The bells remained in place until the fall of 1943, when they were removed by the Hotel Company and donated to a World War II scrap metal drive.
-My book, Ramble On (a history of hiking), includes information on trail development in Glacier, as well as many other hiking related stories from the early years of the park.
+Ramble On discusses the fascinating story of why Glacier came to be associated with Swiss culture, and how it impacted the development of its extensive trail system during the early years of the park.

 Hikers will have the option of continuing up the Siyeh Pass Trail as it ascends the northeastern slopes of Matahpi Peak.
 Over the next three-tenths of a mile the trail climbs 200 feet to reach a height of 8100 feet along one of the highest maintained trails in Glacier National Park.
 Once at the top you'll want to continue for another 100 yards or so to reach a vantage point that provides spectacular views of the Baring Creek Valley.
 You'll also have the option of continuing down the Siyeh Pass Trail for another 5.6 miles.
 This one-way semi-loop travels through the Baring Creek Valley before ending at Sunrift Gorge.
 For more information on this option, please click here.